 At the same time, I’ve learned how to use LinkedIn to build my own personal brand and business.
 In fact, most of my clients find me through LinkedIn.

-Running a successful job search is very similar to running a successful business, and LinkedIn is just as important to you (the job seeker) as it is to me (the business owner).
+Running a successful job search is very similar to running a successful business.
+Therefore, LinkedIn is just as important to you (the job seeker) as it is to me (the business owner).

 In both cases, you need to:

 - Determine who your target audience is – for job search, that means target employers,

 - Define your personal brand – what makes you unique, valuable and a good-fit for your target audience, or employers,

 - Communicate and market those good-fit qualities across various channels,

 - Connect and network with your target audience, or people at your target companies.